Teuton2015/RepData_PeerAssessment1/PA1_template.md

 ```
 The number of NAs is 2304.

-2) Devise a strategy for filling in all of the missing values in the dataset.
+2) Devising a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc:

 ```r
 # Clear the workspace